8. Customize your Catalog¶

 This small guide shows how to clear the Catalog entirely so you can then expand it with only the desired features/items.

 To understand how to customize your Catalog, you must first understand how it is built.
-The tiny Architecture section gives you an overview of the role plugins play in Keypirinha.
+The tiny Overview section gives you an overview of the role plugins play in Keypirinha.

 This guide assumes you already know how to configure Keypirinha so you might want to open the Configuration chapter aside and have it handy while reading the following sections.